openNDS/openNDS/docs/source/config.rst

 Default: ``2``

-The client data rate is calculated using a moving average.

-This allows clients to burst at maximum possible rate, only rate limiting if the moving average exceeds the specified upload or download rate.
+The client data rate is calculated using a moving average which allows clients to burst throughput at maximum possible rate, rate limiting only if the moving average exceeds the specified upload or download rate.

 The moving average window size is equal to ratecheckwindow times checkinterval (seconds).